-Have you discovered the awesomeness of body scrubs yet?
+Have you discovered the awesomeness of body scrubs?

-Pour Himalayan Pink salt in an 8-ounce PET Plastic wide mouth jar (not glass because the container gets slippery)
+2. Pour your salt or sugar into an 8-ounce PET Plastic wide mouth jar (not glass because the container gets slippery)

-I have included one scrub recipe just for the face; notice it contains sugar instead of salt.
+I have included three recipes for salt scrubs and one recipe for a sugar scrub for the face; notice it contains brown sugar instead of salt.
 Salt can be drying to facial tissue.
-Actually, you can substitute the salt for brown sugar in any of these blends.
-But…No licking!
+Actually, you can substitute the salt for organic brown sugar in any of these blends.
+But…no licking!

 Keep your scrub in the shower and scoop out a handful, rub on your body then rinse!
-Your skin will feel soft and the essential oils will give you an aromatic healthy boost!
+Your skin will feel soft and the carrier plus the essential oils will give you an aromatic healthy boost!

 “Clear the Crud” Detox Scrub